Benchmarks & methodology.

 Rolling annualised training hours divided by average full-time equivalent headcount.

-One shared monthly dataset.
+One shared operational dataset.

 Energy